parsifal9/stepwise/README.md

 A Matlab library is provided by the authors but I felt more comfortable working in R.

-to install the package in R, first check it have the libraries
+To install the package in R, first check if you have the libraries
 ````
 library("R.rsp")
 library("devtools")